AdaCore/spark2014/docs/ug/tutorial.rst

 there are no reads of uninitialized data.

-We continue with the proof of contracts and absence of run-time errors, using the main mode ``prove`` of |GNATprove| reached through the :menuselection:`SPARK --> Prove File` menu.
+We continue with the proof of contracts and absence of run-time errors, using the main mode ``all`` of |GNATprove| reached through the :menuselection:`SPARK --> Prove File` menu.

 .. image:: static/search_prove_file.png

 We use the default settings and click on :menuselection:`Execute`.
-It completes in a few seconds, with a message stating that a check could not be proved:
+It completes in a few seconds, with a message stating that some checks could not be proved:

 .. image:: static/search_not_proved.png